SergioSgz90/202205-W04_Sergio-Garcia/readme.md

 | "Water" | "oil" | false  |

 ## Intructions
-Use the file Test.js to introduce the values for A and B.
+Use the file input_values.js to introduce and evaluate the values for A and B (Line 4 & 5).

 Github:
 202205-W04-Sergio-Garcia